billpg/HashBack/README.md

 ### What if an attacker can predict the verification hash URL?"
 Let them.

 Suppose an attacker knows a current request's verification hash URL.
 They would be able to make that GET request and from that know the verification hash.
-Additionally, they could construct their own Authorization header to a genuine server, using the known `VerifyUrl` value with knowledge the genuine client's website will respond again to a second GET request with the same known verification hash.
+Additionally, they could construct their own Authorization header to a genuine server, using the known `Verify` value with knowledge the genuine client's website will respond again to a second GET request with the same known verification hash.

 To successfully perform this attack, the attacker will need to construct the JSON block such that its hash will match the verification hash, or else the server will reject the request.
 This will require finding the value of the `Unus` property which is unpredictable because it was generated from cryptographic-quality-randomness, sent over a TLS protected channel to the genuine server, and is never reused.